gap-packages/sotgrps/README.md

 - `SOTGroupsInformation(n)`: returns a brief comment on the enumeration of the isomorphism types of groups of order `n`.

-- `SOTGroupsInformation()`: returns information of the available order types that `AllSOTGroups` applies to.

 Note that the construction of small groups could be different to the